John Crissey III: Partial filmography

-Civic career and volunteering
+Civic career, politics and volunteering

-JC Crissey has demonstrated a longstanding commitment to the local communities in which he resides.
-He served as a town councillor for Petersfield Town Council from 2019 to 2025 and as town mayor of Petersfield from 2023 to 2024.
-In addition to these political roles, he has been serving as a magistrate in the County of Hampshire since 2024, contributing to the local justice system.
+JC Crissey has served as a town councillor for Petersfield Town Council from 2019 to 2025 and as town mayor of Petersfield from 2023 to 2024.
+In addition to these political roles, he has contributed to the British justice system as a magistrate in the County of Hampshire since 2024.

+Since 1983 he has been a member of the UK Conservative and Unionist Party and was a Vote Leave campaigner in the 2016 Brexit Referendum.

 Personal life

 JC Crissey is married to wife Jacqueline Crissey since 1987 and he has two children.